TransparentEdge/terraform-provider-transparentedge/docs/index.md

   client_secret = "XXX"
   verify_ssl    = true                             # this is the default value
   api_url       = "https://api.transparentcdn.com" # this is the default value
+  auth          = true                             # false if you only use data-sources that do not require authentication such as 'transparentedge_ip_ranges'
 }
 ```